th2-net/th2-conn-dirty-tcp-core/README.md

 ## Box configuration example

-* `to_send_via_protobuf` and `to_send_via_transport` pins are required, it's mean that conn can consume messages via both protocols, but ability to process depends on handler implementation (please clarify in implementation README)
+* least one of `to_send_via_protobuf` or `to_send_via_transport` pins is required, it's mean that conn can consume messages via one or both protocols, but ability to process depends on handler implementation (please clarify in implementation README)
 * `processed_messages_via_protobuf` pin are required when useTransport is `false`
 * `processed_messages_via_transport` pin are required when useTransport is `true`